 That night, after the festivities, as I sat with the baby for a moment before I put her in bed, I just kept thinking to myself how glad I was that we embraced that bit of whimsy on that quiet Sabbath day.

-What if I’d said I was too tired, or that we couldn’t unpack something we’ve already packed (I’ve already had to say that about so many things) or that we just didn’t have time.
+What if I’d said I was too tired, or that we couldn’t unpack something we’ve already packed (I’ve already had to say that about so many things), or that we just didn’t have time.
 The longer I’m a parent, the more I search out those opportunities to say yes to my children.

-YES!
-Let’s take a walk in the rain.
-YES!
-Let’s finger paint in the bathtub.
-YES!
-Let’s stay up late to finish reading our family book.
-YES!
-Let’s make homemade marshmallows.
 I don’t think I’ve ever heard a veteran parent say, “Boy, I really should have said no more often when the kids had a fun idea!”

 So, I encourage you, especially this Easter season as we celebrate renewal and cycles of healing to find more ways to say yes to the children in your life.
 Or the good friends.
 Or the close family members.
 Whatever.